 2. CoQ10 Foods

 Your body produces an important antioxidant called Coenzyme Q10.
 This enzyme helps your body to build energy and make your cells function appropriately.
 Your body produces less CoQ10 as you grow older, therefore you need to eat foods rich in CoQ10.
 Coenzyme Q10 is found in poultry, whole grains, organ meats like liver, and fishes like tuna and salmon.

-Skin products that contain CoQ10 can also help soften wrinkles and other aging signs
+Skin products that contain CoQ10 can also help soften wrinkles and other aging signs.

 Selenium is a mineral that can protect your skin from cells that accumulate free radicals.
 Free radicals cause aging signs like dry skin, wrinkles, and perhaps a few diseases.
 This mineral can also prevent cancer of the skin.
 Selenium can easily be found in shrimp, button mushroom, lamb, Brazil nuts, and in fishes like cod, tuna, salmon, halibut, and snapper.
-In addition, sardines, oysters, cooked beef, whole wheat pasta, crab, and light turkey also have selenium.
+Besides, sardines, oysters, cooked beef, whole wheat pasta, crab, and light turkey also have selenium.

 Antioxidants are for healthy cells and they’re essential to slow down and prevent free radical damage.
 Antioxidants are present in most foods, especially colorful fruits and vegetables like tomatoes, berries, beets, squash, sweet potatoes, spinach, apricots, peppers, beans, and tangerines.

 6. Vitamin A Foods